JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_text_and_font.md

 - [Rendering text in pygame causes lag](https://stackoverflow.com/questions/60469344/rendering-text-in-pygame-causes-lag/60469401#60469401)
 - [How to render/blit text in pygame for good performance](https://stackoverflow.com/questions/64563528/how-to-render-blit-text-in-pygame-for-good-performance/64563594#64563594)

+Creating a font object is very time consuming because the font file has to be read and interpreted.

 ## Transparent text

 Related Stack Overflow questions: